floooh/gliml/README.md

 1. load file data into memory
 2. create **gliml::context** object
+3. enable DXT and/or PVR support depending on GL extensions
 3. call **gliml::context::load()** to parse the file data into the gliml::context object
 4. setup a GL texture using the data in the gliml::context object